ravisharma5/DataGrid-Perfromance-Run/README.md

 vi server/conf/infinispan.xml
 ```

-Update file with below block, which defined static members which we specify as initil_hosts and a cache 'respCache' with 3 owners.
+Update file with below block, which defined static members which we specify as initil_hosts and a cache name 'respCache'.

 ```xml
    <jgroups>